 Information most need by the police…

-Often, the only witness in a rape case is the victim, it is important that he/she remember as much as possible about the assailant, including…..
+Often, the only witness in a sexual assault is the victim, it is important that he/she remember as much as possible about the suspect, including…..

 - car license plate number, year, make and model